tda-qchem/tda-qchem-explorations/docs/simple_ED_BNP_homemorphisms.md

 # Pipeline description

-This example illustrates the analysis of the ED (electron density) and BNP (bare nuclear potential) functions calculated for a few selected simple molecular systems.
+This example demonstrates the analysis of the homeomorphism between two molecular descriptors, ED (electron density) and BNP (bare nuclear potential), calculated for a few selected simple molecular systems.

 Data is generated in the `DIRAC` software, the topological analysis is performed in the `TTK` software.